Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 One of the things I really liked about Seville is that it is very walkable, with most of its major sites within close proximity.
-The other thing I really liked was the very friendly and honest taxi drivers that can whisk you to your next destination in a matter of minutes for just a few euro, should you decide to give your legs a break.
+The other thing I liked was the very friendly and honest taxi drivers that can whisk you to your next destination in a matter of minutes for just a few euros, should you decide to give your legs a break.
 Seville really has it all, which is why it is now ranked as one of the top destinations in the world.

 So what exactly is there to see in Seville?
 A whole lot of everything would be my answer.
 Let’s take a look at 13 of the top sites that Seville has to offer.